njmulsqb/njmulsqb.github.io/_posts/2022-04-10-the-100daysofhacking-challenge.md

 # Conclusion

 When I was starting this challenge, I was full of doubts and was not expecting anything special but I was determined to do it every day, do it a little every day and that's it.
 I stuck to the rules of this challenge by doing it daily and it paid dividends.
 Was it tough?
 It definitely was!
-Here are some of the benefits I gained from this challenge

-1. I learned a lot of new stuff which I would never have in normal circumstances
-2. I came out of my comfort zone and learnt the art of challenging yourself
-3. I made a network around me consisting of many of new friends
-4. I am more confident and disciplined on the successful completion of this marathon
+I gained so many benefits from this challenge, for example, I learned a lot of new stuff which I would never have in normal circumstances, I came out of my comfort zone and learnt the art of challenging yourself, I made a network around me consisting of many new friends, I am more confident and disciplined on the successful completion of this marathon.
 It took so much effort to stay dedicated and disciplined but this strengthened my willpower.
 I thoroughly enjoyed this challenge and will carry on this momentum to hunt more bugs.
 Was the #100DaysOfHacking challenge worth the effort?
 Beyond any shadow of a doubt!